openfootmanager/openfootmanager/docs/source/index.rst

 ===========================================

-**Openfootmanager** is a free and open source football (a.k.a soccer in the US) manager game, inspired by famous franchises such as Football Manager:raw-html:`&trade;`
+**Openfootmanager** is a free and open source football (a.k.a soccer in the US) manager game, inspired by famous franchises such as Football Manager and Championship Manager, and based on the source code of Bygfoot.

+This game aims to be a complete alternative to these games.

 .. toctree::
    :maxdepth: 2